Breakaway Methodist congregration in Fayetteville set to hold services at temporary home

-Christ Church, the new Northwest Arkansas congregation led by former Central United Methodist Pastor Carness Vaughan, is formally launching Sunday morning at the Fayetteville Town Center.
+FAYETTEVILLE -- Christ Church, the new Northwest Arkansas congregation led by former Central United Methodist Pastor Carness Vaughan, formally launched Sunday morning at the Fayetteville Town Center.

 The Mountain Street site is temporary.